IABG: History

 In 1993, IABG started the first large-scale project with the total-cycle fatigue test on the first Airbus model, the Airbus A300.
 In 1992 major tests began on the European rocket Ariane 5.
 One of the best-known projects is the total fatigue test on the Airbus A380, which was carried out by the IABG from 2004 to 2012 at Dresden.
 At the beginning of 2014 IABG started the continuous test operation at its location in Erding on the Airbus A350 XWB EW (EW = Extra Wing).

 Business areas

 Aeronautics

 The company tests aircraft and individual assemblies for their strength and durability.
 This includes life and safety analyses, test concepts and programs, test simulation, static load tests, operational strength tests on entire skin and substructures, material testing and nondestructive testing.

-Important projects are the structural fatigue test on the Airbus A380 (finished 2012), the fatigue test on the overall structure of the A400M military transport, the life extension tests on the A320 as well as the structural fatigue tests on the A350 XWB.
+Important projects are the structural fatigue test on the Airbus A380 (finished 2012), the fatigue test on the overall structure of the Airbus A400M military transport, the life extension tests on the Airbus A320 as well as the structural fatigue tests on the Airbus A350 XWB.